 During your private consultation in Charlotte, your doctor will explain the advantages of the PicoSure technology, giving you a clear roadmap of what to expect at every stage of your visit.
 He or she will examine the placement of the tattoo to be removed, its age, color scheme and design, as well as your medical history and allergies.
-Most clients leave their consultation feeling relieved and excited to finally be rid of a tattoo they no longer enjoy.
+Most patients leave their consultation feeling relieved and excited to finally be rid of a tattoo they no longer enjoy.

 Learn more about the PPSD approach here: